- What makes Danbury Senior Living unique?

 In a nursing home, residents require a higher acuity of care and services (including skilled services as defined by the Centers for Medicare and Medicaid) delivered by a skilled provider at an intense rate of care like tube feeding, wound management care, IV therapy, and 5-day/week physical, occupational, and/or speech therapy.
 Danbury is not a nursing home.

-Q. How do I pay for Danbury Senior Living?
+How do I pay for Danbury Senior Living?

-A. Our apartments and amenities are offered at market-rate and include options for dining services as well as life enrichment activities.
+Our apartments and amenities are offered at market-rate and include options for dining services as well as life enrichment activities.
 Additional care services are charged at a “level of care” that is individualized to the resident and changes as the resident changes.
 Memory Support residents pay an all-inclusive rate that depends upon the size and style of their apartment.

 Private LTC insurance may pay for a portion of your stay (check your individual policy) and Medicare or your Medicare HMO may pay for skilled services received through a skilled services provider while you reside at Danbury.
 Medicaid does not pay for care or services.

-Q. What are some of the amenities that I can expect when I move into a Danbury Senior Living community?
+What are some of the amenities that I can expect when I move into a Danbury Senior Living community?

 Our Chefs really “take the cake”!
 Known for healthy, tasty fare, each trained chef has their own flair that takes your likes and dislikes into account.
 We offer a wide variety of foods and try new things to brighten-up your days.
 Tour our community and stay for a meal!
 Free transportation to physician appointments within a 10-mile radius of the community.
 Let our transportation department make your arrangements for you and take you to your appointment.
 Some physicians also make house calls – check with the Director of Nursing to see if your physician makes house calls to your Danbury.
 Whether you prefer a full social calendar or self-directed activities, life enrichment “happenings” are offered in a wide variety – events, shopping trips, picnics, live entertainment, art classes, lectures, card games, crafts, community action opportunities, fitness, etc.

 What are some of the Memory Support programs that Danbury Senior Living provides?

-A. “If you have met one person with dementia, you have met one person with dementia.”
+“If you have met one person with dementia, you have met one person with dementia.”
 Each and every person is different and their experience with their individual condition causing dementia is personalized.
 At Danbury Senior Living, we employ a number of proven techniques to enable each individual to live their life to the fullest.
 Among these techniques: Montessori programming builds upon the strengths of procedural function within the brain; reminiscence helps individuals recall and share life stories that engage conversation, exercise the brain, improve social interaction, and lower depression; and Namaste touches and honors the spirit within the person with dementia to encourage, comfort and soothe.

 Having dedicated, educated and compassionate Resident Companions who work with residents on a scheduled basis is key to developing the trust necessary to provide care and services.
 While all staff is specially trained, Danbury strives to select special staff for these enlightened positions.

-Q. How do I know if my loved one is in need of memory care?
+How do I know if my loved one is in need of memory care?

-A. When a resident with a dementia or Alzheimer’s disease diagnosis needs additional supportive care in order to make their days successful a specialized memory care neighborhood may be the best environment for them.
-Memory care neighborhoods at Danbury Senior Living provide secure doors, additional specially trained staff, and uniquely designed life enrichment programming provide residents with a safe and fulfilling day.
+When a resident with a dementia or Alzheimer’s disease diagnosis needs additional supportive care in order to make their days successful a specialized memory care neighborhood may be the best environment for them.
+Memory care neighborhoods at Danbury Senior Living provide secure doors, additional specially trained staff, and uniquely designed life enrichment programming provides residents with a safe and fulfilling day.